 All mechanisms, machinery, and systems that can be observed here are the same as Cesar Martinell projected, and still work, even though they are not used today.
 They are really another of this architectural work.

 Audio 11.
 The audiovisual room

-The next room is called the Fornal, where the wine aging took place in the past.
+The next room we will visit with the audioguide is called the Fornal, where the wine aging took place in the past.
 Today, it is used as an audiovisual room.
 Two twenty-minute-videos are going to be shown, and after that, we will carry on with the visit.
 The time remaining to start the next session can be seen on the screen.
 It is not allowed to enter the audiovisual room until 5 minutes before the movie starts.
 Once inside, please keep silent.

 The videos are in Spanish, but they can also be heard in your own language with the help of this audio guide.
 In order to do so, please follow carefully these simple instructions:

 - Enter the room and take a seat.

 - To connect the audioguide to the video, press number 0 and the play button on your audio guide just at the time the countdown displayed on the screen reaches zero.
 Remember: It is very important that when the countdown on the display reaches zero, you must press both buttons at the same time.
 Thus the audioguide will synchronize your language with the screen images.

 - Once the audio is connected to the video, do not to touch the audioguide again until both videos have finished and you have left the room.
 Before entering the room, press the number zero and the play button a few times in order to practice.
 In order to listen to these instructions again press the number 11 and the play button.